-Toyota Motor Corporation’s corporate social responsibility (CSR) strategies cover a wide variety of concerns among stakeholders.
+Toyota’s corporate social responsibility (CSR) and environmental, social, and corporate governance (ESG) strategy covers a wide variety of concerns among stakeholders.
 These stakeholders influence the company’s brand image, human resource capabilities, and financial soundness.
-Toyota recognizes the importance of these stakeholders.
-As such, the firm maintains corporate social responsibility measures that directly address stakeholders’ interests.
-While maintaining emphasis on business strength in the global automobile market, Toyota continues to stand as one of the best firms in terms of corporate social responsibility programs that satisfy relevant interests of stakeholders.
+Stakeholder management and corporate citizenship affect business development and the realization of Toyota’s mission and vision.
+The automotive company recognizes the importance of these stakeholders.
+As such, the firm maintains corporate social responsibility measures that directly address stakeholders’ interests, like fuel or energy efficiency, business sustainability, and green operations.
+While maintaining emphasis on business strength in the global automobile market, Toyota continues as one of the best firms in terms of CSR programs that satisfy the relevant interests of stakeholders.

 As a global firm in the automotive industry, Toyota’s corporate social responsibility activity deals with various stakeholders with disparate interests and demands.
-However, the following are the most significant groups of Toyota’s stakeholders, arranged according to significance in affecting the company:
+However, the following are the most relevant groups among Toyota’s stakeholders, arranged according to significance in affecting the company:

 - Employees